Poul Henningsen: Creating PH's House

-In 1937, Henningsen designed his family house (referred to as PH's Eget Hus in Danish) on Brogårdsvej 72 in the Gentofte suburb of Copenhagen for his family - consisting of first wife Else Henningsen and their two teenage children Berta and Simon.
+In 1937, Henningsen designed his family house (referred to as PH's Eget Hus in Danish) on Brogårdsvej 72 in the Gentofte suburb of Copenhagen for his family – consisting of first wife Else Henningsen and their two teenage children Berta and Simon.
 The house, which Henningsen jokingly described as the ugliest house in Gentofte, is features exposed concrete blocks construction that may have been a gesture to distance himself from the wealth of his neighbors.

 The plot was purchased from Jens Møller-Jensen larger plot on the condition that they did not obstruct Møller-Jensen's view of Gentofte Lake.
 To accommodate this request, the entire house was built on a slope and features stairs between nearly every room in the house.
 Henningsen joked that the house combines the disadvantages of a two-story house with the disadvantages of a one-story house.

 Henningsen only lived in the house for four years.
 He moved out of the home after he divorced from his first wife Else Henningsen in 1942.
 After the divorce, he married physiotherapist Inger Andersen on 31 March 1943.

 The building was listed for conservation protection in 1995.
 In 2014, Realdania By & Byg purchased the house and finished restoring it in 2016.

 Fleeing Nazism

 Poul Henningsen was a sharp critic of Nazism.
 In 1938, he was fired from Politiken for his outspoken views while the newspaper chose to take a neutral position on the impending world war.

 On 9 April 1940, German troops invaded and occupied Denmark.
 During the German Occupation, he kept a low profile but he tried to keep the spirit going by camouflaged resistance poetry.
-In 1940, Henningsen contributed the song They tie us down mouth and hand to Kjeld Abell's revue Dyveke, which called for resistance to the Nazis in a conspicuously fashion that German censors misinterpreted as a song about the restrictive bonds of marriage.
+In 1940, Henningsen contributed the song They tie us down mouth and hand to Kjeld Abell's revue Dyveke, in which the subtext called for resistance to the Nazis, while the German censors missed the double meaning and understood the song only at a surface level, as being about the restrictive bonds of marriage.
 Before the Nazis could deport him to the concentration camps or otherwise endanger him, he secretly left Denmark along with most Jewish Danes in 1943.
 He fled to neutral Sweden with the Jewish architect Arne Jacobsen and their wives in a rowboat led by a Jewish civil engineer and student rower named Herbert Marcus.
 The drastic move to flee from Denmark likely saved Henningsen's life.
 The Danish Nazi leader Wilfred Petersen had planned an assassination plot to kill Henningsen and his family by setting their home on fire.
 Petersen may have been motivated to murder by PH's Dagmar-revyen (1942), where Henningsen mockingly referred to Petersen as "Vilfred Pedrsen" and comparing him to his rival Frits Clausen in the song And two hearts beat sweetly at the same time (Danish: Så slår to hjerter sødt i samme takt).